 Constructing custom incremental pipelines is no easy task.
 It is important to thoughtfully design the processing stages while considering factors like data size, traffic pattern and latency requirements to maximize efficiency.
 Undoubtedly, you may encounter some of the most prevalent issues like ensuring data consistency across all stages within the pipelines.
 To swiftly detect problems, it is also crucial to set up proper monitoring and data validation mechanisms.
 Furthermore, you may deal with operational complications that originate from backfill requests and dependency issues of different pipeline stages.
 Building efficient tooling for managing the pipelines’ pause, resume, restart, and backfill will dramatically reduce the operational burdens.

-An alternative to building custom incremental pipelines is using Hudi, a lakehouse platform designed explicitly with incremental processing capabilities.
+An alternative to building custom incremental pipelines is using Apache Hudi, a data lakehouse platform designed explicitly with incremental processing capabilities.
 Hudi’s concepts of timeline and instants naturally support incremental processing by providing timestamps and file paths to the changed data.
 Hudi provides configurations for easily managing incremental queries’ required parameters, such as begin time and end time.
 In 0.13.0, Change-Data-Capture (CDC), a richer format of incremental processing, was added to return finer-granular data to enable more capable downstream processing.
 In the remaining sections of this blog, we will walk through some code examples to give you a quick overview of incremental processing with Hudi and, hopefully, give you a starting point for building your own incremental pipelines.

-Let’s start with a simple incremental query example using the sample stock data from the Hudi repo.
+Let’s start with a simple incremental query example using the sample stock data from the Apache Hudi repo.
 We’ll prepare a table with 2 commits, with the 2nd commit containing updates.
 From there, we’ll illustrate how to set up the query options and analyze the results.

 Clone the hudi repo and navigate to the root directory: